dhruvsinha/An-Alternative-to-India-s-Reservation-Policy-RAMSES/README.md

-A flexible and dynamically adaptive framework like RAMSES will empower policymakers, reduce bias, and become more broadly accepted in society as a foundation on which rational negotiations for reservations can happen, instead of the politically charged (and often violent) altercations that currently drive these processes.
+A flexible and dynamically adaptive framework like RAMSES will empower policymakers, reduce bias, and become more broadly accepted in society as a foundation on which rational negotiations for reservations can happen, instead of the politically charged (and often violent) altercations that currently drive these processes.